jsb58p/CS-303-Assignment-1/README.md

 **Since the value being searched does not exist in the array, the value returned is -1**

 ---
 3. **Line 8 contains the function findNum().
-Parameter 1 passed by the user is a value that exists in the array.
+Parameter 1 passed by the user is a value of an integer that exists in the array.
 Parameter 2, passed by the user, is invalid because the integer 5 only exists in 1 position in the array.**
 <img width="576" alt="findNum3" src="https://github.com/user-attachments/assets/3b30c2b2-76fe-44c1-9f45-a194e5efde96">

 **Since integer 5 only exists in one index of the array, the second index for 5 cannot be found.
 Therefore, the function returns -1.**